JuliaLang/julia/doc/src/manual/faq.md

 While the streaming I/O API is synchronous, the underlying implementation is fully asynchronous.

-Consider the print output from the following:
+Consider the printed output from the following:

 ```jldoctest
 julia> @sync for i in 1:3